se-pixs/docs/srs/SRS.md

 To fit with the file size requirements on diffrent occations when it comes to uploading images, we offer this feature by making use of lossy file compression.
 The user adjustes a slider in between the values of zero and one hundred.
 The provided value is the target file size in percent relative to the original file size.
 The user confirms the selected percentage.
 Then the processed image is offered as a download.

-#### 3.2.3 split landscape photo into 1080 x 1080 Instagram resolution
+#### 3.2.3 Split landscape photo into 1080 x 1080 Instagram resolution

 On Instagram, you can post multiple images at once.
 Users can then swipe through the different images.
 For pictures with a multiple of 1080px in width, it is possible to split up the image in in smaller images with the resolution of 1080x1080 px.
 When these Images are uploaded in one post a panorama effect is achived.